Galactic Empire: Appearances in chronological order

-Themes
+Historical influences

+Nazi Germany

-Star Wars creator George Lucas sought to make the First Galactic Empire aesthetically and thematically similar to Nazi Germany and to appear to be fascist.
-Similar to Nazi Germany, the Galactic Empire is a dictatorship based on rigid control of society that dissolved a previous democracy and is led by an all-powerful supreme ruler.
-The Empire, like the Nazis, desires the creation of totalitarian order and utilizes excessive force and violence to achieve their ends.
-The title of the Empire's main soldiers, the stormtroopers, is somewhat similar to the name given to Adolf Hitler's Sturmabteilung (SA, "storm department") paramilitary bodyguards.
+Star Wars creator George Lucas sought to make the First Galactic Empire evoke aesthetic and thematic parallels to Nazi Germany and European fascism.

+Similar to Nazi Germany, the Galactic Empire is a dictatorship based on rigid control of society, which dissolved a previous imperfect democratic republic, and is led by an all-powerful supreme ruler.
+The Empire, like the Nazis, desires the creation of a supremacist totalitarian order and engages in state terrorism and crimes against humanity to achieve such ends.

+The uniforms of Imperial officers take partial inspiration from Nazi uniforms.
+The title of the Empire's main soldiers, the stormtroopers, is somewhat similar to the name given to the Sturmabteilung (SA, "storm department") paramilitary bodyguards.
+Further, the flag of the Galactic Empire closely resembles the Nazi German flag, with a black symbol placed within a white circle, on a red background.

-The visual appearance of Darth Vader in his all-black uniform combined with his fanatical obedience to Palpatine has allusion to the black-uniformed Nazi Schutzstaffel (SS).
+The visual appearance of Darth Vader in his all-black uniform combined with his fanatical obedience to Palpatine alludes to the Schutzstaffel (SS), and particularly Heinrich Himmler's loyalty to Adolf Hitler.
 According to a Lucasfilm-authorized source, Darth Vader's relationship with Palpatine is akin to SS leader Heinrich Himmler's relationship with Hitler.

-The uniforms of Imperial military officers also bear resemblance to uniforms used in Nazi Germany, as well as 19th century Polish ulans (mounted lancers)—who wore tunics, riding breeches, and boots like the Empire's officers wear—as well as the Imperial officers' cap resembling the field caps historically worn by German and Austrian troops.
+United States

+Lucas has also indicated that the Galactic Empire's struggle against a smaller guerrilla force was inspired by American imperialism in the Vietnam War and his surprise at the relative lack of anti-war voices in the United States.

+Roman Empire

+Palpatine has been compared to various political strongmen, but especially Augustus Caesar.
+Many key events in the Star Wars universe mirror the consolidation of power and imperial expansion of the Roman Empire under Augustus: